Coach Credentialing, Certification and Accreditation

 Why are credentials important to you?
 Because most business, the government and other organizations rely on these credentials when hiring coaches.
+It is a validation of training and experience.
 As a professional, you want to demonstrate to potential clients that you are serious about your work, and have the backing of ICF to prove it.

-Certification is the process whereby Accredited Coach Training Programs (ACTPs - see below) do the work that ICF normally does to ensure a coach is coaching at the PCC level.
-Only ACTPs can give out certifications that are recognized by ICF to streamline the credentialing process.
-An ACTP Certification program will be at least 125 hours, and includes 10 hours of mentoring plus passing assessments on two PCC level recordings.
-Certificate programs are typically more rigorous than other coach training programs, preparing the student to have the confidence and skills necessary to establish their coaching business upon graduation.
+Certification is the process whereby Accredited Coach Training Programs (Level 1,2 and 3 Organizations - see below) do the work that ICF normally does to ensure a coach is coaching at the appropriate level.
+Only accredited organizations can give out certifications that are recognized by ICF to streamline the credentialing process.
+A Level 2 Certification program will be at least 125 hours of coach education, and includes 10 hours of mentoring plus passing two assessments of a PCC level recording.
+Certificate programs are typically more rigorous than other coach education programs, preparing the student to have the confidence and skills necessary to establish their coaching business upon graduation.

 Why is Certification important to you?
-Because with an ACTP certification, attaining an ICF credential becomes much easier.
-Once certified coaches meet the coaching hours and number of clients requirements for the ACC or PCC credential, they need only send in their Certificate, attest to the number of hours and clients, and take the Coach Knowledge Assessment (CKA) exam (if it hasn’t already been taken) to apply for the credential.
+Because with a Level 1 or Level 2 certification, attaining an ICF credential becomes much easier.
+Once certified coaches meet the coaching hours and number of clients requirements for the ACC or PCC credential, they need only send in their Certificate, attest to the number of hours and clients, and take the Coach Knowledge Assessment (CKA) exam to apply for the credential.

 Note that you don’t need a Certification to attain a credential!
 It just makes it easier.
-If you get your training hours from an ACSTH or other sources, in order to attain your credential you will need to get an additional 10 hours of mentoring plus send in one or two (ACC or PCC) recordings to be assessed by ICF.
+If you get your coach education hours from other sources, in order to attain your credential you will need to get an additional 10 hours of mentoring plus send in one or two (ACC or PCC) recordings to be assessed by ICF.
 If you fail the assessment(s) you can try again in 3 months.

 Accreditation in Coaching Accreditation means different things for different coach regulatory organizations.
 For ICF it means approving coach training programs to offer different levels of training.

-To indicate the extent of the coach training program, ICF offers three different levels of ICF accreditation: ACTP, ACSTH and CCE:
+To indicate the extent of the coach training program, ICF offers several different levels of ICF accreditation: Level 1, Level 2, Level 3 and CCE:

-ACTP (Accredited Coach Training Programs) are ‘all inclusive’ programs that offer full coach training at the PCC level.
-Students who complete all the certification requirements of an ACTP program receive a certificate that is accepted by ICF as proof that training requirements are met at the PCC Level.
+Level 2 Training (Formerly ACTP-Accredited Coach Training Programs) are ‘all inclusive’ programs that offer full coach training at the PCC level.
+Students who complete all the certification requirements of a Level 2 program receive a certificate that is accepted by ICF as proof that training requirements are met at the PCC Level.
 This certificate, along with validation of required experience hours, number of clients, and passing the Coach Knowledge Assessment exam is all that is required to apply for the PCC.
-Requirements to be accredited by ICF as an ACTP are:
+Requirements to be accredited by ICF as a Level 2 Organization are: